tikoflano/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The system runing the Bareos FD with this plugin must have network access to the oVirt/RHV engine server on the TCP ports 443 (https for API access) and 54323 (for Image I/O Proxy access).

+The QEMU Guest Agent (QEMU GA) should be installed inside VMs to optimize the consistency of snapshots by filesystem flushing and quiescing.
+This also allows custom freeze/thaw hook scripts in Linux VMs to ensure application level consistency of snapshots.
+On Windows the QEMU GA provides VSS support and live snapshots attempt to quiesce whenever possible.

 .. _oVirtPlugin-installation: